puneeth072003/puneeth072003/README.md

 [![An image of @puneeth072003's Holopin badges, which is a link to view their full Holopin profile](https://holopin.me/puneeth072003)](https://holopin.io/@puneeth072003)

-Hi, I am Puneeth Y. I'm an **open-source enthusiast**, I'm always eager to learn and contribute to open-source projects.
+Hi, I am Puneeth.
+I'm an **open-source enthusiast**, I'm always eager to learn and contribute to open-source projects.
 I spend my free time exploring different repositories, reading documentation, and experimenting with new tools and frameworks.
 My passion for open-source has motivated me to actively participate in various communities.
 To sum it up **"I LOVE OPEN-SOURCE"**

 ### Public projects I am happy to have contributed to
 Though I just did a few commits, the real heroes are the maintainers!